 High achieving health sciences students in the UC College of Allied Health Sciences are eligible to apply for early admission into the Doctor of Physical Therapy (DPT) program during their junior year via the Junior Early Assurance Pathway (JEAP).
-Students should be junior level standing in the Health Sciences program at UC and must have been a Health Science student as an entering freshman and attended through junior year in the Health Sciences program.
+Students should be junior level standing in the Health Sciences program at UC and must have been a UC student (regardless of major or campus) as an entering first-year student.

 The major advantage of the Junior Early Assurance Pathway is that the successful applicant has a position in the Doctor of Physical Therapy program held for them.
 Other advantages to early admission are 1) early and direct communication with the doctor of physical therapy faculty, and 2) the opportunity to enjoy their senior year without the pressure of applying to multiple graduate schools.

 Deadline: March 31st

 Admission in the Junior Early Assurance Pathway is based on the following:

 Submission of the online DPT Junior Early Assurance Pathway Application